-The Medical Room Procedure can be found in the First Aid Policy
+Information regarding the Medical Room can be found in the First Aid Policy

 5.4 Risk Assessments

 Under the Management of Health and Safety at Work Regulations 1999 there is a requirement for all risks to health and safety to be assessed and for significant findings to be recorded.
 This is covered in a separate Risk Assessment Policy.